-But first thing first, at 10 I had my first dance classes and they were awful because I was the shy kid and everyone was a few steps ahead of me because they had more experience.
+But first things first, at 10 I had my first dance classes and they were awful.
+That is because I was the shy kid and everyone was a few steps ahead of me.
+They had more experience.
 Good thing my mom made me go to the dance classes and before I even knew I was in love with dance.
 I ended up doing 12 years of performance and everything that came with it: hours and hours of practicing, training camps, competitions, losing and winning.

-Then after these 12 years, my partner (my soon to be husband) and I decided it’s time to move on and so we started working on cruise ships as dancers in the theatre.
+Then after these 12 years, my partner (my soon to be husband) and I decided it’s time to move on.
+So we started working on cruise ships as dancers in the theater.
 We did that for 6 years and it was one of the best experiences we’ve ever had.
 We got to do what we love and travel the world together.
 We visited amazing places that we didn’t even know existed.

 Becoming a makeup artist

 When I was on the cruise ship I discovered the infinite world of makeup tutorials on YouTube.
-Initially, I was interested in how to do hair plaits, but somehow all these makeup tutorials popped up in related videos and I was awestruck and immediately drawn into them.
+Initially, I was interested in how to do hair plaits, but somehow all these makeup tutorials popped up in related videos.
+I was awestruck and immediately drawn into them.

 These tutorials were so nicely structured and full of information.
 I started copying them and trying to recreate the looks (again )…and I became pretty good at it!
 So when the other performers I was working with asked me to do their makeup, I realized I have to do something about it and learn it properly.
 I took action and I went back home and started a professional training…and here I am!
 I go to dancesport competitions to do dancers’ makeup.
 I also have my own YouTube channel and do some collaborations with makeup brands.